ShoresForgotten/Forgotten-Hypno/README.md

 # Forgotten Hypno

-A hypnokink app using shaders, written in flutter
+A hypnokink app using shaders, written in flutter.

+Double tap/click to open settings.

 ## Spiral shader
 The settings aren't labelled yet, but here's what each one does